Paul Revere Pottery: Sara Galner

 One of the pottery's most celebrated artists was Sara Galner (1894–1982), a Jewish Austro-Hungarian immigrant who worked there for over ten years.
 Galner migrated to the United States with her family in 1901 and grew up on Salem Street in the North End.
 At the age of 14 she left school to go to work, but continued her education at the Central Evening High School and was active in the Saturday Evening Girls.
 In 1911 she went to work full-time at the pottery, where her starting salary was $7 a week.
 She quickly distinguished herself as a decorator with a special talent for floral designs.
+Galner's own designs are often associated to the Arts and Crafts decorative style.
 She also worked as a salesperson and eventually became the manager of the pottery's Washington, D.C. store.
 Galner stayed on at the pottery until 1921, when she married Morris Bloom.
 Over 130 ceramic works decorated by Galner are included in the permanent collection of the Museum of Fine Arts, Boston.